top of page

 In an endeavour to make the camp somewhat self-sustaining the following charges will apply (subject to annual review):

 These charges do not cover anywhere near our costs, so donations and memberships are gratefully received by the Camp Host and forwarded to Head Office.
-Eligible persons may join the association on arrival and camp at Members rates.
+Eligible persons may join the association on arrival and Members rates will apply from your next visit, or apply using the form on this site to join prior to arrival to receive member discounts.

 The Camp Host can be contacted via the following: